Chaplin (film): Box office

 The film grossed £1.8 million ($2.7 million) in the United Kingdom and $9.5 million in the United States.

 Awards and nominations

 Home media

-The film was released on VHS and LaserDisc in 1993 and later on DVD in 1997, and on LaserDisc by Live Home Video on July 5, 1998.
+The film was released on VHS and LaserDisc in June 1993 and later on DVD in 1997, and on LaserDisc by Live Home Video on July 5, 1998.
 A 15th-anniversary edition was released by Lions Gate Entertainment (who obtained the distribution rights to the film in the interim under license from the copyright holder, StudioCanal) in 2008.
 The anniversary edition contained extensive interviews with the producers, and included several minutes of home-movie footage shot on Chaplin's yacht.
-The box for this DVD mistakenly lists the film's running time as 135 minutes, although it retains the 143-minute length of the original theatrical release.
+The box for this DVD mistakenly lists the film's running time as 135 minutes, although it retains the 145-minute length of the original theatrical release.

-The 15th Anniversary Edition was later released on Blu-ray on February 15, 2011.
+The 15th Anniversary Edition was released on Blu-ray on February 15, 2011.

 Soundtrack

 The soundtrack to Chaplin was released on December 15, 1992.

 A newly expanded soundtrack with 35 tracks to celebrate the film's 30 anniversary was released by La La Land Records in 2023.